 The United Airlines NYC Half is a 13.1 mile race featuring a field of over 20,000 runners who will enjoy an iconic NYC experience, beginning their run in Prospect Park in Brooklyn and finishing in Central Park.

-The thrilling course will start in Brooklyn's Prospect Park and finish in Manhattan's Central Park!
+The thrilling course (subject to change by organizers) will start in Brooklyn's Prospect Park and finish in Manhattan's Central Park!
 Runners will start on Flatbush Avenue near the Grand Army Plaza entrance to Prospect Park and will bear right around Grand Army Plaza and continue on Flatbush Avenue.
 Via the Manhattan bridge, runners will cross the East River from Brooklyn into Manhattan before heading towards the FDR Drive.
 After running on the FDR Drive North, runners will exit and run across 42nd Street until they hit seventh avenue, where they will turn north and run up 7th avenue.
 Runners will then enter Central Park, and finish the last four miles in the NYC's most famous park.
 The finish line is at W. 75th St. inside the Park.